The Horse of the Cloud and the Wind: Summary

 In a land, a king rules over the divs, and has a son.
 He also has a wonderful horse (called "رخش" in the original text) that goes to foal somewhere out of sight.
 The div prince ("Diovzadeh") goes to investigate and follows the mare to a well.
 As soon as the animal is ready to release its young into the well, the prince rescues the colt and takes it with him back home to raise.
 Meanwhile, the wife of the div king dies and he remarries.
-One time, when the king is away, the new queen plots with the prayer writer how to kill the prince: first, place some snakes in a jug of water and gives the prince very salty food, which will cause him to feel thirsty and drink from the jug; at this time, the snakes will bite and kill him.
+One time, when the king is away, the new queen plots with the prayer writer how to kill the prince.
+They conspire to place some snakes in a jug of water and give the prince very salty food, which would cause him to feel thirsty and drink from the jug. leading to the snakes biting and killing him.
 The horse warns the div prince about the trap and the youth dunks the water in another vessel to avoid the snakes.

 The next time, the queen finds another accomplice, who advises her to dig up a well, fill it with blades and spears, then covers it with a rug for the prince to sit on and fall to his death.
 Again, the horse warns the prince about.
 Failing both times, the queen consults with her accomplice, who advises her to feign illness by smearing her face with turmeric, place some breakable bread under her body to pretend it is the sound of her bones breaking, and ask for the flesh of the horse as remedy.
 The next day, the div prince goes to talk with his horse, and the animal says the queen wants to kill it, and the prince's mullah is in on the plan.
 The horse will neigh three times, after the third neigh they will kill him.

 The prince goes to school, when the hears the horse's three whinnies.
 He hits the mullah, who wanted to retain at school, and rushes to aid his horse.
 He reaches his father's courtyard and asks for a ride on the horse before it is killed, but with his stepmother as his company.
 The div king allows it, and the prince climbs on the horse, the queen after him.
 Suddenly, the horse begins to soar, and lets the queen fall from its back to her death, while the equine takes the div prince to another country.
 When the horse lands, the div prince buys a sheep from a nearby shepherd, kills it and wears it skin on his head.
 The horse gives some of the hairs of its wings to the prince and tells him he has but to burn the hairs and the animal will come at once, then departs.